sjzeil/automat/docs/src/jbake/content/newProblems.md

 This is the same as the free-form directory, with two additions:

 * A `.htaccess` or similar file forcing student logins.
-* An `automat.ini` file contaiining property assignments.
+* An `automat.ini` file containing property assignments.
 This file _must_ have the property

     `base=`_path-to-problem-set_

-    indicating the location ofthe problem set directory.
+    indicating the location of the problem set directory.
 It may also include the property

     `instructors=`_name1,name2,..._

     though this can also be provided in lower-level `.ini` files as well.
 This property provides a comma-separated list of login names for instructors, TAs, graders, and others who will need the ability to set up new problems, edit existing problems, and/or to grade student submissions.

-#### The Problem Set
+### The Problem Set

 The problem set directory, usually located outside of the directory tree directly served by the web server, will contain another `automat.ini` file and one or more problem directories.